 Disability Living Allowance, Attendance Allowance or Personal Independence Payment

 You may be entitled to both Carer’s Allowance and Income Support.
 Income Support is means tested, so it varies according to how much or how little money you have coming in.
 It’s reduced by the amount of Carer’s Allowance you get.
 The advantage of claiming Carer’s Allowance in this situation is that you may be able to get a carer premium to increase your Income Support.

 Carer’s Allowance and Universal Credit

-is starting to replace means-tested benefits for people of working age in some parts of the UK.
+Universal Credit is starting to replace means-tested benefits for people of working age.
 If you claim Universal Credit, your award will be reduced by the amount of Carer’s Allowance you get.
 However, you’ll receive an extra amount, known as a carer element in your Universal Credit in the same way as you may be able to get a Carer Premium with other means-tested benefits.

 Carer’s Allowance and Carer Credits

 If you’re entitled to Carer’s Allowance (even if it can’t be paid because of other benefits) you might also get National Insurance credits.

 Sometimes Carer’s Allowance can be paid during breaks in care.
 The maximum for this is four weeks in any 26-week period (or twelve weeks in any 26-week period if you, or the person you look after, go into hospital).

 If the person you look after goes into hospital, the 12-weeks-off rule still applies, but in reality the benefit may stop sooner.
 Your Carer’s Allowance depends on the person you care for getting a qualifying benefit (see above).
 If they go into hospital, payment of the qualifying benefit normally stops after 28 days.
 So, your Carer’s Allowance will stop when their qualifying benefit stops.